gidgethub/gidgethub/docs/abc.rst

     .. attribute:: base_url

         The base URL for the GitHub API.
 By default it is https://api.github.com.
-        Enterprise GitHub users can specify a custom url endpoint.
+        Enterprise GitHub users can specify a custom URL endpoint.

     .. attribute:: rate_limit